 At a few stations (Washington, DC; Philadelphia, PA; New York, NY; Boston, MA; Chicago, IL; Portland, OR; and Seattle, WA), passengers are required to show their tickets to an Amtrak employee at the gate prior to boarding.
-At these stations, be sure to have your printed ticket, or mobile eTicket open on your device screen, available for inspection while waiting to board.
+At these stations, be sure to have your mobile eTicket open on your device screen, or printed ticket, available for inspection while waiting to board.

 At some stations it may be necessary to close boarding gates three to ten minutes prior to train departure to make sure you can board your train safely.

 Boarding gates are usually posted 15 minutes prior to a train's departure.
 Many stations have monitors and signs that display the boarding gate locations for each train.

 At many stations, Amtrak customer service representatives will make announcements about boarding times and gate locations

 Be sure to look for signs and kiosks that give instructions for what to expect and where to board at unstaffed stations.
 Check Train Status on Amtrak.com, the Amtrak Mobile Applications or by calling 1-800-USA-RAIL.

 Train crews will direct you to the appropriate car and will help with luggage.